 What Do Children’s Dentists Do?

-Children’s dentist offer a full range of dental services including:
+Children’s dentist offers a full range of dental services including:

 - Oral examinations of infants.
 This includes doing risk assessments for caries for both child and mother.